ncallaway/bevy_prototype_networking_laminar/README.md

 - cannot control the position of the cube
 - the cube's position should be syncrhonized with the server
-- you can click the "send a message" button to add a random message to the `MESSAGES` list
+- you can click the "send a note" button to add a random note to the `NOTES` list
-- the `MESSAGES` list is syncrhonized with the server.
+- the `NOTES` list is syncrhonized with the server.

 ### simple